Hey, There!

 2. Neither solicit nor accept advice from a non-attorney:

-There are countless, hard-working legal professionals who possess the knowledge necessary to provide legal advice.
+There are countless, hard-working legal professionals who have the knowledge necessary to provide legal advice.
 However, whether they should provide legal advice is a separate issue.
-Many remain unaware that it is actually deemed illegal for a non-attorney to provide legal advice.
+Some people may not be aware that it’s illegal for a non-attorney to provide legal advice.
 Anyone doing so can face felony charges.
-For more information about this law, you may refer to the statutes available in your jurisdiction.
+For more information about this law, you can refer to the statutes available in your jurisdiction.

 Scrabble law